shades10101/Challenges/README.md

 Important information:
 - Went with TF workspaces for remote backend.
 - Provided public key in the aws-instance module so I could have the private key in github actions envirnment variable.
 - Inventory file in repo will take precedence over newly created inventory, ive noticed that if there is a inventory file in the repo it will use that instead of the newly created inventory file.
-Havent tested from scratch but i will after writing this.
+Havent tested from scratch but i will after writing this. *UPDATE*: Does not parse the inventory file
 - Modules are stored in: terraform_modules/modules/*
 - Inventory file is created by terraform, look at module.aws-instance and /outputs.tf